-- a) is attributable to an intellectual, psychiatric, cognitive or neurological impairment or a combination of these; and - b) results in - - (i) a substantial reduction of the person's capacity for communication, social interaction or learning; and - (ii) the person needing support.
+- (a) is attributable to an intellectual, psychiatric, cognitive or neurological impairment or a combination of these; and - i. results in a substantial reduction of the person's capacity for communication, social interaction or learning; and - ii. the person needing support.

-[Outline here the evidence relevant to proof of this element, if in dispute].
+[Outline here the evidence relevant to proof of this element, if it is in dispute].